Pamikk/wheat_det/readme.md

 - v1: with heatmap as intermediate supervision: seems not work
 - v2: Resnet with YOLOv3 anchor-based head
-- v3: rewrite network as U-shape cascade YOLO
+- v3: rewrite network as U-shape + cascade YOLO + introduce attention
+- v4: cascade YOLO for High resolution image
 - To do
   - [x] Metrics:precision,recall and AP
   - [x] trainer.py